8 Tips for Severe Weather Emergency Planning for Hospitals

 Know how long it will take to get systems up and running, whether the timeframe meets goals and compliance requirements, and what will be required to close the gap.

-LiveProcess’ emergency management system helps hospitals to efficiently plan for severe weather emergencies, mobilize and coordinate resources during a severe weather event, and track and document the hospitals’ emergency preparedness and response for compliance and process improvement.
+LiveProcess’ emergency management system helps hospitals to efficiently plan for severe weather emergencies, mass notify, mobilize and coordinate resources during a severe weather event, and track and document the hospitals’ emergency preparedness and response for compliance and process improvement.

 - Preparing Your Hospital for a Severe Weather Emergency, a white paper.